 Do you see what happened here?
 I began comparing my life and my homeschool with moms who had completely different lives and different homeschools.
 Not only that, most of them have younger children and are at a different place than I am.

 Whenever we compare we run into trouble.
-We begin to feel like what we have isn’t enough, isn’t good enough and we might even get discouraged and want to quit.
+We begin to feel like what we have isn’t good enough and we might even get discouraged and want to quit.
 Comparing never leads to anything good.Comparison is the Thief of Contentment and Joy! #contentment #homeschool #grace #aboundinginhope Click To Tweet

 When you’re homeschooling with a chronic illness you can’t compare your life or homeschool with another homeschooling family, not even another family who might also have a chronic illness.
+Quite frankly, you should compare yourself at all even if you don’t have a chronic illness.

 In order to be busy doing what we’re called to do we need to set our eyes firmly on our Savior and focus on what our own lives are all about and what God has for us.